1.2. Trial Period

 With contracts for labour contracts under service commission regime, the existence of a trial period depends on an written stipulation and may not exceed 180 days.

-The trial period is shortened or eliminated, depending on whether the length of a previous fixed-term contract for the same job, or a temporary-work contract executed for the same position, or a service agreement to provide the same services, with the same employer, was less than, equal to, or greater than the duration of said contract.
+The trial period is shortened or eliminated, depending on whether the length of a previous fixed-term contract for the same job, or a temporary-work contract executed for the same position, or a service agreement to provide the same services, or a professional traineeship for the same activity with the same employer, was less than, equal to, or greater than the duration of said contract.

 The trial period may be shortened by collective-labour regulations or by written agreement of the parties.